NyashaKays/NyashaKays/README.md

 - 👋 Hi, I’m @NyashaKays
-- 👀 I’m interested in photography and programing
+- 👀 I’m interested in Web Development, Machine learning, Artificial intelligence, Photography and Graphic design
 - 🌱 I’m currently learning software engineering
-- 💞️ I’m looking to collaborate on mobile development
+- 💞️ I’m looking for people with similar interests to collaborate with
 - 📫 How to reach me via email ntkaysmedia@gmail.com
+- How to reach me via phone call or WhatsApp +263716027115

 <!---
 NyashaKays/NyashaKays is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.